A Unified Framework for Multiple-Try Metropolis: Construction and Empirical Benchmarks: A Unified Construction of MTM Algorithms

 where $\alpha$ is a tuning parameter and $T_m$ is a symmetric proposal distribution.
-By incorporating the distance between the candidates and the current state of the chain in this way, of two candidates that are similarly likely under $\pi$, the candidates which has a greater jump distance will be assigned more weight.
-In this way, the form of the weight function promotes exploration by encouraging larger jumps at each step.
-For this reason it is called the ``jump distance'' weight function.
-Empirical evidence suggests an optimal range for $\alpha$ to be $\alpha\in(2,4)$ \citep{yang2019componentwise}.
+By explicitly incorporating the Euclidean distance between the candidate and the current state, greater weight is assigned to candidates making larger jumps.
+Empirical evidence suggests an optimal range of $\alpha\in(2,4)$ \citep{yang2019componentwise}.

-Using the general form of the weight function, one can define a weight function that has good theoretical qualities.
-By using the weight function of the form